Fermin Perdomo

 php artisan migrate

-In your layout blade or Vue component:
+Paste this into your Blade layout or Vue component:

 <script src="https://www.gstatic.com/firebasejs/9.6.10/firebase-app-compat.js"></script>